PureStorage-OpenConnect/px-gitops/autopilot/readme.md

-# Autopilot configuration for git-server
+# Autopilot for git-server
-This script will set Autopilot rule to to auto expand the PVCs when the usage reach the specified limit in percentage.
+This script will set an Autopilot rule to auto expand the PVCs when the usage reaches the specified limit in percentage.

+## Pre-requisites:
+- Access to a running portworx cluster with Autopilot.
+- A running git-server on that cluster.
+Check [gitscm-server](https://github.com/PureStorage-OpenConnect/px-gitops/tree/main/gitscm-server) to create a new one.
+- Installed: kubectl and git (to clone this repo).

-Here are the steps:
+## Here are the steps:

 **To start the deployment for the first time**